WHAT FOOD DO YOU FEED YOUR KITTENS? DO YOU FREE FEED OR FEED ON A SCHEDULE?

 DO YOU ALLOW VISITORS?

 We do not give "tours" of our home and cattery (partly due to insurance rules).
-We are a licensed breeder, but we are not a zoo.
 We understand that adopting a kitten is scary with so many scams out there.
 You are welcome to friend request me on my personal Facebook (Brittney Gobble) to see we are real (I warn you though, my Facebook is an overload of cute animals and lots of cats!).
 We are also happy to do Skype chats to show the babies and answer questions.
 And you are welcome to stop by our vet office by appointment and meet one or both of us, and sometimes we are even able to bring along a baby or two to play with :).

 We occassionally schedule a visiting day, but it is for the families that have already placed a deposit and just want to visit until the kitten they have picked (until it is old enough to go home).
 We have been treated like a petting zoo so many times, and had so many people visiting almost every day we had off, so we had to change our policy.
 We have to have time with our family too :).
 I know it seems harsh, but you have no idea how many people have visited and picked out one (or even two!) babies and then they never respond to my emails after they leave.
 I have had so many people just visiting because they want their kids to see our cats...I enjoy showing off my kitties, but when I have visiting days I need to spend that time with my kittens' new parents answering questions about their food, grooming, toys, habits, etc. My other reason for this policy is that other then the few hours a week that I run errands, I am a stay at home mommy with three young kids, and I have to be careful about whom I invite to my home.
 Just like you must be concerned about being scammed, I have to worry about my children, and kitties safety.
 Having received the contracts and deposit gives me much more assurance that the new families are serious and not simply checking out our home for possible robbery.